 A quality smartphone should be a key cog of anyone’s travel packing list.
 My iPhone 13 Pro has a ton of storage (512 GB), a fast processor, an incredible camera, and a beautiful display.
 Yes, this is an expensive smartphone, but I got a huge discount buying refurbished.

 There’s no room for gigantic, bulging wallets in minimalist travel, so keep it simple.
-The carbon fiber Brexfire does everything you’ll ever ask of it while never being a bother.
-This is meant to carry the front pocket of your pants, so keep that in mind.
+The Slimfold Soft Shell wallet does everything you’ll ever ask of it while never being a bother.
+It’s RFID-blocking, waterproof, and super comfortable to carry.

 Sweatshirt: American Giant